simkieu/fortune.js/README.md

 * *quotes.txt* contains the fortunes (i.e. the quotes)
 * *fortune.js* library which reads the quotes and picks a random one
-* *demo.html* demo file which shows a quote every page refresh
+* *demo.html* demo file which shows a quote every page reload

 ---